Psychology, PhD (Developmental)

-The PhD in Developmental Psychology aims to understand and improve the lives of individuals and families across the lifespan.
+The PhD in Psychology with an emphasis in Developmental psychology aims to understand and improve the lives of individuals and families across the lifespan.
 Faculty in the Developmental Psychology Program study infancy, childhood, adolescence, young adulthood, and midlife into old age.
-Through the innovative combination of basic science, community-based interventions, and use of contemporary methods of analysis, the Developmental Psychology program offers unique opportunities for students to build both skills and relationships across the university and local communities.
+Through the innovative combination of basic science, community-based interventions, and use of contemporary methods of analysis, the Developmental Psychology training area offers unique opportunities for students to build both skills and relationships across the university and local communities.
 Your research at ASU will have practical applications and you will be able to see the difference that you make in the lives of real people.
 For a full list of labs, visit the Developmental Labs section of the website here.

 Developmental psychologists work in a variety of settings, including academia, government agencies, health care facilities, and schools.
 Those working at universities tend to focus primarily on research and teaching.
 Others work in applied settings, such as nonprofits and health care facilities.
 Developmental psychologists may work with individuals at any age.
 The majority of the graduates of our Developmental Psychology program have gone on to research and teaching careers in academia or government and industry.